datarobot/datarobot-user-models/README.md

 - [environment templates](public_dropin_environments) - contains templates of base environments used in DataRobot.
 Dependency requirements can be applied to the base to create runtime environment for custom models.
 - [user models runner](custom_model_runner) - **drum** - a tool that helps to assemble, test, and run custom model.
 For more information about how to run drum, check out the [pypi docs](https://pypi.org/project/datarobot-drum/)

 ## Custom Model Templates
 This repository contains templates for building and deploying custom models in DataRobot.

 Custom Inference Models are models that are trained outside of DataRobot.
 Once they're uploaded to DR, they are deployed straight to a DR Deployment, and tracked with Model Monitoring and Management.

 Custom Training Models are in active development.
 They include a `fit()` function, and can be trained on the Leaderboard, benchmarked against DR AutoML models, and get access to our full set of automated insights.
 Check out [The quickrun readme here](QUICKSTART-FOR-TRAINING.md)

+### DataRobot User Model Runner
+The examples in this repository use the DataRobot User Model runner (drum).
+For more information on how to use and write models with drum, check out the [readme](./custom_model_runner/README.md).

 ### Sample Models
 The [model_templates](model_templates) contain example models that will work with the template environments discussed above.
 For more information about each model,